Whoops, it's March! That means there are two months of the new year full of new Japanese learning resources to cover.

 The World of Kanji

 Coming out of a successful crowdfunding round on Kickstarter, creator Alex Alder has finished the PDF version of The World of Kanji.
 This book promises to help teach over 2,000 kanji using the etymology and historical themes behind each one.
-While the physical edition is still in the works, you can buy the PDF right now.
+You can buy the PDF or the physical edition.

 The ebook contains over 700 pages aimed at teaching everything there is to know about the etymology of kanji, focusing on the evolution of glyphs.